KaiaKitten/catalog/README.md

 Running
 -----
-Simply run the `python project.py` file and direct your browser to the domain assigned (defualt: localhost:8000)
+Simply run `python project.py` and direct your browser to the domain assigned (defualt: localhost:8000)

 Usage
 -----